ColumbiaCGUI/ARUI/README.md

 After deployment, when you run the app for the first time, make sure to give permission to the eye-tracking and it is crucial that the calibration is done properly.

 # UI and Interactions
 * The UI uses eye gaze as input.
-The user can enable and disable the task list by looking at the button next to the white orb.
-The position of the orb and the tasklist can be adjusted using the tap gesture (near interactions) or the ray cast (far interactions).
+The user can enable and disable the task list by looking at the button next to the white virtual agent.
+The position of the virtual agent and the tasklist can be adjusted using the tap gesture (near interactions) or the ray cast (far interactions).
 * Audio task instructions can be stopped (just once) with keyword 'stop'.
 * The confirmation button on the confirmation dialogue can be triggered using eye-gaze or touching (index finger)